underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regression-six-ways.md

 Probability Output gives me the quantiles of health.

-These Residual Output and Probability Output contain the underlying data behind the second and third graphs -- all three were automatically generated with the results sheet:
+The Residual Output and Probability Output contain the underlying data behind the second and third graphs -- all three were automatically generated in the results sheet:
 <image src = "https://github.com/OpenNewsLabs/one-regression-six-ways/blob/master/Excel/regplots.png?raw=true" width = "450px" height = "450px"/>
 The first graph is a scatterplot with the fitted values of health overlaid on the actual values, which is helpful to visualize the trend.

 The second is a normal probability plot, also known as a normal q-q plot.
 A straight line means the data in the y-axis are normally distributed.
 I'm not sure why Excel by default plots health on the y-axis rather than the residuals.
-This a normal q-q plot of health shows me that health is normally distributed (the dots fall more or less on a straight line), but what I really want to know whether the residuals of the equation are normally distributed (normality of errors assumption).
+This a normal q-q plot of health shows me that health is normally distributed (the dots fall more or less on a straight line), but what I really want to know is whether the *residuals* of the equation are normally distributed (normality of errors assumption).

 The third is a scatterplot of residuals vs. log income.
 The dots look random, with an average of about zero.
 This appears to fit the constant variance of residuals condition - e.g., the errors don't vary across the range of log income values.
 It would be better to plot residuals vs. fitted values, though it doesn't matter since we only have one x-variable (log income).